ericwj/PsSecDrv/README.md

 # How to install SECDRV.sys to play games
 Microsoft does provide a way to re-enable SECDRV.

+* Make sure you are on 64-bit Windows, or make sure whichever `SECDRV.sys` you will be using going through this guid is 32-bit.
 * Install a game that brings (a recent version of) `SECDRV.sys`.
 * Install the Windows 10 SDK from [Get the standalone Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
 Just install all components.